fizalihsan/fizalihsan.github.io/source/technology/java-concurrency.md

 * notices JIT compiler and runtime that "re-ordering" SHOULD NOT happen.
 * It warns the compiler that the variable may change behind the back of a thread and that each access, read or write, to this variable should bypass cache and go all the way to the memory.
 * don't rely too much on volatile for visibility
-* when to use volatiles??????

 ### Limitations of volatile
-* Synchronization guarantees both atomicity and visibility
-* Volatile guarantees only visibility
+* Synchronization guarantees both atomicity and visibility.
+Volatile guarantees only visibility
 * Making all variables volatile will result in poor performance since every access to cross the memory barrier
-* volatile arrays? is this safe?
-`private volatile int[] vals;`

 # Publishing and Escaping